Year Joined MKLM: 2015

 Focus: Education and Sustainable Development

-People Served: Young mothers (teenage – 20 years old)
+People Served: Young mothers, teenage to 20 years old

-Project Goal(s): EBLI aims to help young mothers improve their lives.
-It seeks to give them tools to boost their socio-economic wellbeing.
-This is done by providing access to a high school education, business/entrepreneurial training, and computer training.
+Project Goal(s): Help young mothers improve their socio-economic well-being by providing them access to a high school education, business entrepreneurial training and computer classes.

 Since June 2017, Steve has been teaching English at Education for Better Living Organization (EBLI) in Mwanza’s Buzuruga neighborhood.
 He works with teenage mothers and students who have dropped out of high school for various reasons.
 Upon entering secondary school, most Tanzanians struggle with English, because KiSwahili is spoken in elementary school.
 Thus in Form 1 (9th Grade), students take classes like Biology, Chemistry and Physics in English, while they are still learning verb tenses and pronouns.
 Widespread deficiency in English leads to dismal results.

 Steve’s been tasked with teaching his students grammar to enable them to have a fair shot in their classes.
 Meanwhile, he wants his students to enjoy the English language and to be able to use it in conversation.
 Thus while prioritizing the meat and potatoes of proper English, he’s ensuring that his students learn their best American slang.

 Furthermore, Steve shares that he most enjoys the cultural exchanges between him and the students.
 Students are fascinated by American culture and have many questions to ask.
 These back-and-forths also allow Steve to gain more insight into Tanzanian culture.
 His students’ questions and the way they phrase them often reveal something about their worldview.